 If you weren't convinced by the images and screenshots we provided, there's still a way to get a Divi theme sample for yourself.

 Just visit the Elegant Themes site (link below) and try out the current version of Divi for free on your own WordPress installation.

 Updated April 2018

 As of today, the guys at Elegant Themes have taken their product to the next level - we now have a Developer API available with their most most-popular product.
 This means that 3rd party developers are now available to create their own plugins and features which integrate directly with Divi theme.

-We can now expect plenty of new products which integrate directly with the template and pagebuilder to close any gaps left by the product, or to create even new features and functions we never expected before.
+We can now expect plenty of new products that integrate directly with the template and page builder to close any gaps left by the product, or to create even new features and functions we never expected before.

-We are sure this will be working very well with specific niches which would need their particular nuances catered for them with specific tweaks for that industry.
+We are sure this will be working very well with specific niches that would need their particular nuances catered for them with specific tweaks for that industry.

 As with most major vendors, the team is always releasing plenty of new features as time goes by.
 Here we will be showcasing a few of the updates which happen as they are released.